NikolaiT/lichess-bot/README.md

 This is a little bot playing hyperbullet (30s per game) on lichess.org.

 It makes use of puppeteer to communicate with a chromium browser and to get the last moves from the dom.
-It currently polls the DOM for move updates which is easy to implement but bad design because it's slow.

 ### Installation